ihucos/zpkg/README.md

 # zpkg
-With zpkg you can install and use programs from other distributions
+With zpkg you can install and use programs from other distributions.
+See https://ihucos.github.io/zpkg/

 ## Install
 ```